dirkmueller/presentation-nashville-logclassify/presentation.md

 ```
 <!-- .element: class="stretch" -->

+Note:
+- Diff can be used quickly to fuzzy compare two logfiles
+- Will build a temporary model in memory
+- Even a single baseline sample produces a reasonable result
+- Dimensions are # lines / # hashing size

-### log-classify: Devstack Model
+### log-classify: DevStack Model
 <img data-src="images/devstack-svd.png" class="plain" height="500" />
 <small>Truncated singular value decomposition (SVD)</small>

 Note:
-- SVD provides a randomized dimensionality reduction of the samples
+- SVD reduces the million dimensions to a human graspable
-  of hashed vectors to 2D graphics.
+  scatter plot of 2D graphics
 - Grey shows the raw words in the devstack stream
 - Red shows the normalized tokens from logreduce
+- log-classify will reduce the noise and hence the
-- Reduction of features considered for the training seems
+  features to consider for the training process
-  to be balanced from real world experience.

-### log-classify: Handling of baselines
+### log-classify: Collecting baselines

 ```bash
 $ logreduce dir-train model.clf baseline/*